Eoldham/Parallelized-In-Order-Tree-Traversal/README.md

 - parallel_MP_traversal.cpp: c++ code to create and traverse a BST in parallel with OpenMP
 - recursive_traversal.cpp: c++ code to create and traverse a BST recursively

-## Data and corresponding slurm numbers:
+## Data and Corresponding Slurm Numbers:

 ### Data
 |                 | Iterative | Recursive |        Iterative       | Recursive |